zackboll/opencv_core_ada/README.md

 - [ ] spectrum multiplication
 - [ ] optimal DFT size

-OpenCV integer flag sets should be represented by strongly typed Ada enums/options rather than leaking C++ constants into the public interface.
+OpenCV flag sets should be represented by strongly typed Ada enums/options rather than leaking C++ constants into the public interface.

 ---